 13: Major League II – We enjoyed it, a lot, but it had none of the teeth of the original.
 The inclusion of JOBU made the movie though.
 (Review)

 15: Star Trek Generations – The first film of the Next Generation, but also the Death of Captain Kirk!
 My first memory on this earth is pressing my nose against the TV as Captain Kirk fought the Gorn.
-Watching him die was traumatic.
+Watching him die was devastating.
 First time I cried in a movie theater.
+(Review)

 This is an interesting year.
 I turned 17, lost my father, got my first job, and procured my driver’s license.
 I wonder what will happen when Superponte has wheels and money?

 19: Black Sheep – Chris Farley and David Spade for the last time.
 It is a shame that these two couldn’t be making movies today.
+(Review)

-20: Broken Arrow – I remember my pal Chad and I having a hell of a time getting into this one.
+20: Broken Arrow – I remember my pal and I having a hell of a time getting into this one.
 It was rated R. I was 16 and he was 17.
 They would not let me in!
 We traveled to another theater and walked in- no problem.
 Cannot remember one detail of the movie though, lol.
 Honestly!
 I think there was a missile in it?
+(Review)

 24: The Rock – Sean Connery and Nicholas Cage battling Ed Harris on Alcatraz!
 Connery’s last great film.
+(Review)

 25: Independence Day – I have not seen this in years, my wife despises it, but I enjoyed it on release.
 It was my birthday present.
 It is the quintessential 90’s movie.
 Huge, nonsensical, full of explosions.
+(Review)

 26: The Frighteners – I don’t recall what brought me in to see this, but it was pretty good.
 Directed by LOTR Peter Jackson!
+(Review)

 28: Kingpin – Still my favorite Farrelly Brothers film.
 It marked the unofficial start of Bill Murray’s ascension to godhood.
+(Review)

-32: Mars Attacks – I still love this one.
-It was just so insane.
+32: Mars Attacks – This movie was pure Tim Burton insanity, and I love it.
 It’s hard to believe it got made.
 It’s like a fever dream.

 Well.
 Holy Crap 1996.
-Who knew that Money + Car = MOVIES!
+Who could have guessed that Money + Car = MOVIES!